pendulating/bayflood/README.md

 - Python 3.8 or higher
 - Stan (PyStan)
 - A computer with a powerful processor (at least 8 cores), and 64GB of system RAM to run icar_model.py at default behavior.
 RAM requirements increase with the number of model samples.
 - The pipeline has only been tested on the Linux Ubuntu 20.04 operating system.

 ### Environment Setup

-1. **Clone the repository:**
+1. **Clone the repository:** (should take < 30 seconds on a fast internet connection)
    ```bash
    git clone <repository-url>
    cd bayflood